As an Amazon Associate I earn from qualifying purchases.

 When it comes to supporting a large adult, a pool float/seat really only has one job: to displace water.
 If it can displace enough water, it can support a big fat guy like me.
 There’s so such thing as a small or compact pool float for big adults.
 If you want to float on an inflatable, you have to have enough air to hold you up.

-Beyond just the weight capacity, there are several things which make some pool floats more useful for big and heavy people than others:
+Beyond just the weight capacity, there are several things that make some pool floats more useful for big and heavy people than others:

 We just established that your pool float needs to be a certain size to keep your weight afloat.
 However, there are tons of pool floats on the market that, while huge, aren’t very usable for a backyard or community pool.
 Let’s face it, you and I are already big, we don’t need to be floating around on a giant swan, a piece of pizza, or an 8-legged spider that is huge but has a very small surface to lay on.
 I need something big, comfy, and not terribly obtrusive.

-Stability: If you haven’t fallen asleep on a pool float and woken up to getting dunked in the pool, I wouldn’t recommend it.
+If you haven’t fallen asleep on a pool float and woken up to getting dunked in the pool, I wouldn’t recommend it.
 (I wouldn’t recommend sleeping on your heavy-duty pool float either unless you’re wearing sunscreen).
-What I would recommend is getting a pool float that will support 400 pounds not matter if you are laying still or want to move around a bit.
+What I would recommend is getting a pool float that will support 400 pounds no matter if you are laying still or want to move around a bit.